8 In-App Training Formats and How to Deliver Useful Product Education

 Ray Slater Berry

-If you think your product team’s job ends with getting new sign-ups and maximizing the activation rate, here’s the kicker: long-term success depends on so much more than that.
+If you think your product team’s job ends with getting new sign-ups and maximizing your activation rate, think again, friend.
+Long-term success depends on so much more.
 You’ll need to continuously ramp up product usage and adoption.

-Put simply, you can’t sit back and relax once new users are activated.
-Instead, you’ll need to constantly show them the value of your product, especially if you’re working on a monthly billing structure—your product’s needs will be assessed every 30 days or so.
+Kick the dream of sitting back and relaxing once new users are activated to the side.
+Especially if you’re working on a monthly billing structure, your product’s need will be assessed every 30 days or so!

 Which begs the question, how do you show new and existing users what more they can do with your product?
-The answer: with effective in-app training.
+The answer: with effective, continuous in-app training.

-In-app guidance comes in multiple formats and, in this article, we’ll break down the nuances of this type of customer education to maximize customer retention and win long-term product loyalty.
+In-app guidance comes in multiple formats and, in this article, we’ll break down the nuances of this type of user education to maximize customer retention and win long-term product loyalty.

 What is in-app training?